Texas high school gunman in custody identified: AP

 The U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) said it was also on the scene.
 Harris County Sheriff Ed Gonzalez tweeted early Friday that he arrived at the school to assist officers with the Galveston County Sheriff Office.

 Santa Fe is a city of about 13,000 residents, located 30 miles southeast of Houston.
-The incident is the nation's deadliest school shooting since the February attack in Parkland, Fla., that killed 17 people.
+The incident is the nation's deadliest school shooting since the February attack in Parkland, Florida, that killed 17 people.

-Fox News' Madeleine Rivera, reporting from Santa Fe, Texas, and the Associated Press contributed to this report.
+Fox News' Madeleine Rivera, reporting from Santa Fe, Texas, and The Associated Press contributed to this report.